 The stranger thinks for a moment and replies, “Practice, practice, practice.”

 It is agreed then that success comes to those who take their innate talent and work very hard at improving what is already above average at the outset.
 Basically, combining a great work ethic with talent and desire is the key to climbing to the top of your profession.
 The reality for most of us is life gets in the way.

 Making realistic and unselfish decisions that keep us from pursuing our dreams is not necessarily a bad thing.

 Although we desire to have the success we feel is possible, we find ourselves strapped to some other reality, like having a growing family, or aging parents, or just needing a steady income to maintain a lifestyle wherein we are most comfortable.
 Or, maybe we just need the assurance of having affordable health care for us or other family members.

 There is no shame in accommodating other needs in your life.
-It is just the way it is for many of us, me included.
+It is just the way it is for many of us, including me.
 It would be fabulous if this blog and a few more books and other projects I have in mind would pay all my bills.
-In fact, given the time to develop I know they would.
+In fact, given the time to develop, I know they would.
 The problem comes from the immediate need for a steady income and good health benefits.
 I am neither able nor willing to trade those for the chance to grow my business faster.

 All you need is ignorance and confidence and the success is sure. – Mark Twain

 Often times, the ones who crawl to the top are able to ignore the worries of no health insurance or the fact that there is no guarantee of a check in the bank next week.
 Do you imagine The Beatles had health insurance while toiling away in Hamburg?
 I am sure they did not.
 A risk they took as young healthy men perhaps ignorant of the potential for disaster should a medical calamity come their way.